Howard Stein (philosopher)

-Howard Stein (born January 21, 1929) is an American philosopher and historian of science.
-He is an emeritus professor at the University of Chicago.
+Howard Stein (January 21, 1929 – March 8, 2024) was an American philosopher and historian of science.
+He was an emeritus professor at the University of Chicago.

 Biography

 Stein was born on January 21, 1929, in New York City.
 He received a BA from Columbia University in 1947, where he studied under John Herman Randall Jr., Irwin Edman, and Ernest Nagel, before obtaining a PhD from the University of Chicago in 1958, and an MS from the University of Michigan in 1959.
 He joined the faculty of the University of Chicago in 1951 before teaching at Brandeis University, Case Western Reserve University and Columbia University.
 He also worked for Honeywell as a mathematician and engineer in between his teaching career.
 He returned to the University of Chicago in 1980 and retired in 2000.

-Stein's work has centered around the philosophy of physics, as well as the history of physics and mathematics.
+Stein's work was centered on the philosophy of physics, as well as the history of physics and mathematics.
 His 1967 paper, "Newtonian Space Time," inaugurated the modern study of the foundations of physics.

 Stein was elected to the American Academy of Arts and Sciences in 1989.
 He also received a Guggenheim Fellowship in 1974.

+Stein died on March 8, 2024.